Salkantay Hike 5D/4N

 Day 5 – After having an early breakfast at your hotel, you will meet your guide and take the 25-minute bus ride up to Machu Picchu.
 You will have a 3-hour tour with your guide where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
-After your tour, you will have some free time to explore the ruins on your own and take more pictures of this amazing place.
-When you are ready you can take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.
+After your tour, you will take the bus back down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.

 - Transportation from your hotel in Cusco to the start of the hike and back to your hotel at the end